Decentralized Communication-Efficient Multi-Task Representation Learning: Introduction

-We develop an alternating GD and minimization (AltGDmin) solution for solving the LRcCS problem in a decentralized federated fashion and provide a {\em non-asymptotic theoretical guarantee} for it.
-Simulation experiments are used to corroborate our results as well as compare with other approaches.
+We develop a decentralized alternating GD and minimization-based approach for solving the decentralized multi-task representation learning (Dec-MTRL) problem.
+We provide a {\em non-asymptotic theoretical guarantee} for our proposed algorithm.
 Our theoretical guarantee provides an order-wise lower bound on the required sample complexity and an upper bound on the required number of iterations to achieve a certain accuracy level (iteration complexity).
-This upper bound enables us to also obtain time and communication complexity guarantees, and show that our approach is both fast and communication-efficient.
-The only assumptions in our work are right singular vectors' incoherence and connected network.
+This upper bound enables us to also obtain time and communication complexity guarantees, and argue that our approach is both fast and communication-efficient. {\cblue Low-dimensional representation learning has been widely studied in recent works \cite{du2020few, tripuraneni2021provable, OurICML}, but decentralized approaches with provable guarantees remain largely underexplored.
+To the best of our knowledge, no existing work provides a provably accurate algorithm for solving the Dec-MTRL problem.
+Although there is a substantial body of work on decentralized optimization, most focus on convex problems or offer only asymptotic guarantees.
+Some recent efforts address non-convex settings, but they rely on strong additional assumptions.
+As a result, existing algorithmic or proof techniques cannot be directly applied to our setting.} Simulation experiments are used to corroborate our results and compare them with other benchmark approaches.

-To our best knowledge, there is no other work that provides a provably accurate algorithm for solving any LR matrix recovery problem in a decentralized fashion.
-Hence we cannot borrow algorithmic or proof techniques from any other work.
-We also cannot borrow ideas from the existing works on decentralized optimization because most of these either study convex optimization problems or provide asymptotic performance.
-Instead we attempt to modify the best existing centralized solution, AltGDmin \cite{lrpr_gdmin}, by adapting the multi-consensus (gossip algorithms) idea from \cite{li2013convergence, olshevsky2009convergence}.
-The novelty of our proof techniques is explained in Sec. \ref{novelty} and a detailed discussion that places our work in relation to existing work is provided in Sec. \ref{discuss}.

-We also develop, and experiment with, using the existing DGD idea \cite{nedic2009distributed, yuan2016convergence} for developing a decentralized version of AltGDmin and explain why it fails: its consensus step is averaging $n \times r$ matrices with orthonormal columns; numerical averaging does not improve subspace estimation quality.
-As we show in Sec. \ref{sims}, this fails to provide an accurate estimate even when a very large number of iterations are run.
-Lastly, we also experimentally compare with four other LR matrix recovery algorithms from the centralized LR recovery literature - AltGDmin \cite{lrpr_gdmin}, AltGD \cite{rpca_gd}, Projected GD on $\X$ (ProjGD) \cite{fastmc}, and AltMin \cite{lrpr_it, lrpr_best}.